ManticoreGamesInc/platform-documentation/CONTRIBUTING.md

     ```

     - Note: This step might be re-required after updates, will be noted in commit notes if needed.
+    - Note: If it complains about `pip` not being a thing, use `pip3` instead.

 2. Install Node.js Packages